 - Dr. Michele Lamprakos

 During this time, we were able to work closely with other non-profit organizations and international embassies to raise awareness about the status of Yemen’s cultural and historical heritage.
-Since, we have grown larger and smarter.
+Since then, we have grown larger and smarter.
 Ultimately, we aim to establish a permanent home in Washington DC to showcase Yemen's cultural and historical arts through events, exhibitions and exchange programs.
-The YCIHA plans to protect and preserve what is left of Yemen's historical artifacts.
+The YCIHA plans to protect and preserve what is left of Yemen's ancient artifacts.